 You can apply these custom settings to all users using the top-level organizational unit or to specific users within a child organizational unit.
 Custom settings can also be inherited from, overridden, and disabled between organizational units.
 Note that a custom setting applies to all of a user's devices enrolled in Windows device management; you can't apply a setting to specific device for a user.
 Learn more about the organizational structure.

-To learn how to incorporate these settings into your device policies, see Add, edit, or delete custom settings for Windows 10 devices.
+To learn how to incorporate these settings into your device policies, see Add, edit, or delete custom settings for Windows 10 or 11 devices.

 Custom settings vs. Microsoft configuration service providers